dtcenter/MET/docs/Users_Guide/config_options.rst

 The "match_flag" entry specifies the matching method to be applied:

-* "NONE" for no matching between forecast and observation objects
+* NONE for no matching between forecast and observation objects

 * MERGE_BOTH for matching allowing additional merging in both fields.
   If two objects in one field match the same object in the other field,